-A conflict of interest can occur when an employee's private interest interferes, or appears to interfere, with the interests of the Company as a whole.
-Such conflicts of interest can undermine our business judgment and our responsibility to the Company and threaten the Company's business and reputation.
-Accordingly, all apparent, potential, and actual conflicts of interest should be scrupulously avoided and any transactions between an employee and the Company which involves a potential conflict of interest should only be entered into after you receive the appropriate approval.
-You should refer all requests for such approvals to the Human Resources Department.
+A conflict of interest can occur when a Company Representative's private interest interferes, or appears to interfere, with the interests of the Company as a whole.
+Such conflicts of interest can undermine our business judgment, objectivity and our responsibility to the Company and threaten the Company's business and reputation.
+Accordingly, all apparent, potential, and actual conflicts of interest should be avoided, and any transactions between a Company Representative and the Company that involve a potential conflict of interest should only be entered into after you have disclosed the transaction and have received the appropriate approval.
+All requests for such approvals should be referred to the Human Resources Department.